 - In 2005 359,000 children were prescribed Ritalin and 130,000 were prescribed SSRI antidepressants

 - Lack of Exercise: Children whose natural energy is traditionally expressed in movement, laughter and play are being forced to sit still and concentrate for extended periods from an early age (the joke goes like this: adults do everything they can to get infants to get up and talk during the first 2 years of their lives, and then struggle for 18 or more years to get them to sit down and shut up).
-Laughter Yoga and the Laughter Wellness program are a unique workout regime that oxygenates the blood and other organs, leaving them full of energy and physically fit.
+Laughter Yoga and Laughter Wellness are a unique workout regime that oxygenates the blood and other organs, leaving them full of energy and physically fit.
 It’s also a great indoor activity when the weather does not permit the practice of outdoors sports.

 Laughter With Teenagers

 Teen stress is an important health issue.
 We know that the early teen years are marked by rapid changes.
 They are faced with demands of college and parents to perform and achieve goals that may be unrealistic.
 Not meeting these goals often leads to anxiety that is detrimental to physical and mental health, in some cases even resulting in suicidal tendencies.